-The FAA has determined that the justification for the issuance of Exemption No. 10294, as amended, remains valid with respect to this exemption and is in the public interest.
-Therefore, under the authority provided by 49 U.S.C.
-106(f), 40113 and 44701, which the FAA Administrator has delegated to me, I grant Patient AirLift Services, Inc. an exemption from § 61.113(a) and (c) to the extent necessary to allow for reimbursement of its volunteer pilots for fuel costs incurred in conducting charitable flights, subject to the following conditions and limitations.
+Under the authority contained in 49 U.S.C. §§ 106(f), 40113, and 44701, which the FAA Administrator has delegated to me, I hereby grant Flying Wings of Louisiana an exemption from 14 CFR §§ 61.113(a) and (c) to the extent necessary to allow Flying Wings of Louisiana to reimburse its volunteer pilots for fuel costs incurred in conducting charitable flights, subject to the conditions and limitations described below.